Pareto Chart: What It Is, Formula, Examples & Manufacturing Applications

 Smart organizations use Pareto trends to anticipate future problems.
 If a previously minor issue starts climbing the ranks over successive months, they investigate before it becomes critical.

-Next up: We'll show you how to build interactive Pareto Charts in FlowFuse that connect directly to your production systems.
+Next up: read our article on building interactive Pareto Charts in FlowFuse that connect directly to your production systems.
+Ready to transform your manufacturing data into actionable insights?

 Stop guessing which problems to tackle first.
 Try FlowFuse free for 14 days and build automated Pareto Charts that connect directly to your production data, or see a live demo of how leading manufacturers identify their vital few problems in real-time.